kodell80305/dune-weaver-wled/README.md

 # dune-weaver-wled

+##
+There are really several ways you can try this out.
+The easiest would be to just clone it to a mac or pc and run "python app.py".
+The software will detect that it doesn't have the rpi_wx28x1 module and run in simulation mode.
+At this point it's just a web server.

+If you do this you could also modify your Dune Weaver settings to point to your PC to get an idea of how it would look from the UI.
+You won't really be controlling anything, but you'll get a chance to see if the software is worth trying.

 ## The really short introduction

 For those with short attention spans who just want to try this software, copy and paste the following into your Raspberry Pi terminal session: